Gausman throws 6 shutout innings, Giants hold off Dodgers - WHIZ News

 Giants: RHP Johnny Cueto (3-1, 3.86 ERA) gets the start Monday afternoon when San Francisco hosts the Los Angeles Angels.

-Dodgers: RHP Trevor Bauer (5-3, 2.07 ERA) — who is second in the NL with 91 strikeouts — takes the mound Monday in the opener of a three-game series against St. Louis.
+Dodgers: Bauer (5-3, 2.07 ERA) — who is second in the NL with 91 strikeouts — takes the mound Monday in the opener of a three-game series against St. Louis.

 More AP MLB coverage: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports